keanemind/keane.github.io/content/blog/ee-306-problem-set-2.md

 What a solution would look like:
 ![image](/img/two_mux_solution.jpg)

 In a follow-up email to the class, Dr. Patt taunted us: "You could spend hours looking at the two muxes and not figure it out," he wrote.
 Not ones to back down from a challenge, we had spent the entire morning thinking the problem over.
-It was now late in the afternoon., and I had no idea how to even approach the problem anymore.
+It was now late in the afternoon, and I had no idea how to even approach the problem anymore.
 What was the logical way to think about it?
 What is the meaning of XOR, and what does a MUX truly do?
 My mind blanked.
 It didn't even feel tired anymore; it felt numb.

 "What would you guys like to drink?"